 Reward Yourself

-You may want to reward yourself with a favorite snack, some downtime to read a book, a relaxing bath, or anything else that motivates you.
-But remember, you don’t get that sweet sweet reward until after hour allotted time of productivity!
+You can reward yourself with a favorite snack, some downtime to read a book, a relaxing bath, or anything else that motivates you.
+But remember, you don’t get that sweet reward until after the hour allotted time of productivity!

 Productivity Tools